 What Your First Job Will Typically Look Like

-- Starting pay: Entry-level CDL jobs typically offer lower per-mile rates or hourly wages than experienced drivers.
-The gap between a new driver and a five-year driver can be significant.
-Budget accordingly.
+Entry-level positions typically offer lower per-mile or hourly rates than experienced drivers.
+The gap between year one and year five can be significant.

-- Mentor period: Many carriers run onboarding programs with experienced drivers for the first few weeks.
-Expect to spend some time with someone else in the cab.
+Many carriers run onboarding with an experienced driver for the first few weeks.
+Expect shared cab time.

 Wage figures are industry averages.
 Individual earnings depend on employer, route type, endorsements, region, and performance.
 No specific earnings outcome is guaranteed.